 If you have OPT you can take recreational courses.
 But if you begin a new degree program, your OPT is automatically terminated.

 - Any time you relocate you must update your future mailing address in Banweb within 10 days.
 You must also update your address in the SEVP Portal once your OPT is approved.

 Every time you start, change, or end employers you MUST enter the employment information in your SEVP portal.
+If you did not receive the SEVP portal link or need it reset, you need to fill out the SEVP Portal Reset Request Google Form.
 You MUST also fill out the 12 Month OPT Employment Reporting Form within 10 days of your start date.
 If the employer form is not filled out, a new I-20 will not be generated and if IPS does not receive the employer verification form within 10 days of the start date we must update your SEVIS record with the date the form is actually received, which may cause unemployment days to be used unnecessarily.

 If you change to a new visa status, including H1-B, LPR, etc. you must email a copy of the approval notice showing the change to firstname.lastname@example.org.

 - If you are unemployed and do not have another job lined up, submit the OPT Unemployment Form.

 Every 90 days we need to update our OPT account password.
 Here, once we receive a temporary password when we follow the steps to reset the password, this temporary password need to be entered now under the current password box when it prompts next on the same page where new password we are entering and not the one we used for past 90 days.
 It means this new temporary password becomes a current password for the moment while resetting it.

 Travel During OPT